HYJmamba/Yangjie-Huo.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year master’s student at Hunan University of Commerce, with a bachelor’s degree from the School of Computer Science at Northwestern Polytechnical University.
+I am a third-year master’s student at Hunan University of Technology and Business, with a bachelor’s degree from the School of Computer Science at Northwestern Polytechnical University.
 My research interests include small-sample learning and meta-learning.

 I am very fortunate to be advised by Academician Chen Xiaohong, an academician of the Chinese Academy of Engineering and director of Xiangjiang Laboratory.